 Table of Contents

-Home ยป The Causes Symptoms And How To Fix Engine Error Code P1253
+- How to Fix Engine Error Code P1253

 If you own a vehicle and have encountered the engine error code P1253, it can be a frustrating experience.
 This code is related to the malfunctioning of the engine coolant temperature sensor circuit, and if left unattended, it could potentially cause serious damage to your vehicle’s engine.